mihaipriboi/WRO_Future_Engineers_2025/README.md

   </tr>
 </table>

 One importat aspect that helps the robot navigate is the inertial measurement unit (IMU).
 This sensor is based on BOSCH BMI088, which is a high-performance IMU with high vibration suppression.
 While the IMU measure the angular velocity and the acceleration of the robot, we only use the angular velocity to calculate the angle of the robot.
-The IMU is wired to the SDA and SCL pins on the arduino.
+The IMU is wired to the SDA and SCL pins and a additional interrupt pin on the arduino.

 Where to buy the gyro sensor: https://www.seeedstudio.com/Grove-6-Axis-Accelerometer-Gyroscope-BMI088.html